 There are also colleges that will host a camp and invite coaches from other colleges to attend.
 However, the list of other coaches attending is not always available requiring you to contact the organizer for more information.

 Before you attend any event, it’s a good idea to contact the coaches and let them know you have video available.
 Usually, coaches have various ways of responding to let you know that they aren’t interested in recruiting you.
 Some may offer a detailed critique of your batting stance, but if you’re lucky, they’ll just say that you don’t fit their program, they already have three shortstops, or that they won’t be actively recruiting you.

 Yes, I did say lucky.
 They have just saved you the expense of attending a camp and finding out then they aren’t interested.
 Of course, you can decide to go ahead and attend the camp in an effort to change their minds but at least you go in with the right expectations.

-If you do attend a camp, contact the coaches that you are interested in before the camp to let them know that you will be there.
+When you do attend college baseball camps, contact the coaches that you are interested in before the camp to let them know that you will be there.
 That way they’ll know to focus on you since they don’t have to “sell” you their school.
 There may not always be opportunities during the camp to talk to the coach but make sure you introduce yourself to the coach at the end of the camp and ask questions.

 Baseball Camps, Showcases, and Combines

 These are some of the camps/showcases/combines that have multiple college coaches and/or pro scouts.
 The locations listed indicates the area where the camps take place, not necessarily the geography of the college coaches that attend.
 As mentioned earlier, be aware that often the camps advertise that specific “college programs” have committed which is not the same thing as saying the head coach is going to be there.
 This is a really good reason to contact the coach before you attend to find out who will actually be representing the program at the camp.
 Perhaps more importantly, it is a good way to get the recruiting conversation going.